harshitjoshi22/student_admission/README.md

 # Student Admission System

-Design a student admission form to capture following details:
+Design a student admission form to capture the following details:
 1. Personal Details
 2. Address Details
 3. Class/Course Details
 4. Previous Qualifications
 5. Photograph Upload

-After admission ADMIN must be able to Approve, Edit and Delete application.
+After admission ADMIN must be able to Approve, Edit and Delete applications.
 ADMIN must be able to search records by Name, Date of Admission, Mobile Number, etc.
-After approval of ADMIN a printable version of application form should be available.
+After approval of ADMIN, a printable version of the application form should be available.

 ## Objective:
-To understand basic concept of Create, Read, Update, and Delete (CRUD) using PHP, MySQL and JavaScript.
+To understand the basic concept of Create, Read, Update, and Delete (CRUD) using PHP, MySQL and JavaScript.
-Data Storage, concept and usage of Primary Key and Foreign Key.
+Data Storage, concept, and usage of Primary Key and Foreign Key.
 Use of JS to enhance

 ## Screenshot